Why Some Young People Fear Social Isolation More Than COVID-19

 "A lot of people are calling attention to coronavirus because it's right in front of us," she says.
 "But at the same time, teens' depression rate — it's a silent threat."

 The health risks of infection differ by generation.
 For many young adults, life lived at a social distance, with a lack of peer support, comes at a high cost to mental health.
 The Centers for Disease Control and Prevention says nearly half of people between 18 and 29 report feeling symptoms of anxiety or depression.
-That's twice the rate for their parents, and three times higher than their grandparents.
+That's significantly higher that the rate for both their parents and their grandparents.
 Suicide is the second leading cause of death for people under 35.

 Yet somehow, says Audrey, that's not talked about as much.